atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Part-1.md

 There is one thing to note.
 A lot of the research was initially based on how the brain works (though we have diverged quite a lot), and therefore a lot of terms come from that world.
 The training and testing are terms like these which can refer to a brain learning something and then proving the learning.
 There is nothing to be worry about.
 No messing up with the gooey stuff in one's head apart from sharpening it with new learnings.

-#### Inside of an image

-The input `X` to the function is an image.
-Now a question to you - mathematically - What is an image?
-An image is a set of pixels.
-A pixel is a box of color.
-A 1 megapixel image contains 1 million pixels.
-Now what is a pixel - A pixel is a set of three colors - Red, Green and Blue.
-Remember your art classes - Primary Colors.
-All colors can be made by mixing by various amounts of these primary colors.
-Due to the way computers are designed each color is represented by a number between 0-255.
-No other reason - just limitations of the machine.
-So a 1 megapixel image would be 3 million numbers between 0 and 255.

-#### The true equation
-So lets get back to the original equation - `f(🐱) = Probability of being a cat.` Now here the image, `🐱` is 3 million numbers.
-Naturally A has to have 3 million numbers as well.
-So the true equation actually will become:

-$$
-a_1x_1 + a_2x_2 \dots a_nx_n + b = y
-$$

-But we can live in matrix form.
-This makes the life easier.
-We can write it like - `AX + b = y` where `A` and `X` are matrices, `X` representing an image and `A` a set of parameters.
-I know matrices get into complicated land.
-But you don't need to go deep right now.
-You might have noticed I used capital `X` and a small `y` and similarly capital `A` and small `b`.
-That was the idea all along.
-Capitals are matrices.

-#### Why `AX + b`?
-I know you might be wondering, where did this equation come from?
-And why only this?
-Now is a good time for me answer that question.
-And the answer is very simple.
-Since we know an image has a million pixels and we want each pixel to count, we are really looking for the simplest equation possible.
-A more complicated function might really be too much.
-Who can be good with a million numbers?
-And there is one more desire that we have - each pixel should have the possibility of a different weight.
-A portion of the image defining the sky is not as helpful in determining if the image is a cat but a whisker surely is.
-So we need different weights for each pixel.
-That gives us a bare minimum equation where we have `AX`.
-Now adding a `b` has some very little cost.
-It is just a number.
-But you will see later this `b` gives us a lot of power during the training phase.
-We can use `b` to balance out some of the initial values of `A` and make the results cleaner and easier to work with.

 #### Summary

 The problem that deep learning solves is (in image classification) - Find a million sets of parameters A using multiple training images that classify them correctly.
 Then use those million parameters to answer the same question for an unknown image.
-We started trying to formulate this problem as an equation where we could give value to each pixel of the image and came up with `AX + b` as the minimum equation to get this task done.
+We started trying to formulate this problem as an equation where we could give weights to each pixel of the image and came up with `AX + b` as the minimum equation to get this task done.

 **NOTE:** If you are about to talk about this somewhere, let me clarify that the above equation is incomplete to an extent that it is wrong.
 Do read the next part to get the mathematics to a conclusion.
 The split here is for a quick coffee break.